nullscreen/bh/README.md

 To run the tests, simply type `bundle exec rspec` on the command line.

-Don’t hesitate to send code comments, issues or pull requests through GitHub and to spread the love.
+Don’t hesitate to send code pull requests through GitHub and to spread the love.
 And [don’t click here](http://bit.ly/move-to-la)!
 Thanks! :)